rondlite/reaction-docs/website/versioned_docs/version-v1.4.0/plugin-creating-2.md

 ### Adding our files

-For the purposes of our tutorial I am going to assume you are working from a fresh checkout of Reaction.
+For the purposes of our tutorial I am going to assume you are working from a fresh checkout of Demand.

 The reference files for this tutorial are available [here](https://github.com/reactioncommerce/reaction-example-plugin)